vlasovskikh/obraz/doc/jekyll.md

     Jekyll filters in Obraz: `markdownify`.

+* Plugin system

+    Obraz has its own [plugin system][5] incompatible with Jekyll.

 * Permalink syntax

-    Permalinks are specifed as follows:
+    Permalinks are specified using Python curly braces string formatting.
+For
+    example:

         /foo/bar/{year}/{month}/{day}/{title}.html

     Variables `i_month` and `i_day`, as well as built-in permalink styles, are not available.

-* Plugin system

-    Obraz has its own [plugin system][5] incompatible with Jekyll.

 Not Implemented Yet